natema/ema-webpage/research.md

 ## Recent projects

 * **BioSwarm Project - DGA** *(November 2023 – 2027)*
-  Principal investigator together with Olivier Simonin of a 4-year national research project on algorithms for coordination tasks in drone swarms, funded by the DGA (the French Government Defence procurement and technology agency).
+  Principal investigator of a 4-year national research project on algorithms for coordination tasks in drone swarms, funded by the DGA (the French Government Defence procurement and technology agency).

 ## Group members